-Any commercially sensitive data your business shares to optimize its marketing (like cookie lists and conversion data) is handled within strict usage guidelines.
+Any commercially sensitive data your business shares to optimise its marketing (such as cookie lists and conversion data) is handled within strict usage guidelines.

-And when we publish any benchmarks, cohort reports, or product statistics, these are based on publicly available or aggregated data – meaning your business is not otherwise identified unless you give us your permission.
+And when we publish any benchmarks, cohort reports or product statistics, they are based on publicly available or aggregated data, which means that your business is not otherwise identified unless you give us your permission.

 Keeping your data isolated

 Products designed to keep the data you share with Google isolated from other products and other businesses’ data unless you choose otherwise